Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Bibliography

-where we suppose that $\mathbb{P}(Y=1|S=0)<\mathbb{P}(Y=1|S=1)$ as $S=0$ is the group which may be discriminated with respect to $Y$.
+More specifically, $DI(Y,S)$ is defined as the ratio between $\mathbb{P}(Y=1|S=0)$ and $\mathbb{P}(Y=1|S=1)$, where we suppose that $S=0$ is the group which may be discriminated with respect to $Y$.
 The smaller this index, the stronger the discrimination over the group $S=0$.
-A threshold $\tau_0=0.8$ is commonly used to judge whether the discriminations committed by an algorithm is acceptable or not \cite{FFMSV,ZVGG,mercat2016discrimination,gordaliza2019obtaining}.
-This fairness criterion can be straightforwardly extended to the outcome of an algorithm by replacing in Eq.~\eqref{def:DIgeneral} the true variable $Y$ by $\hat{Y}=g_{\theta}(X)$ and making no hypothesis on the potentially discriminated group:
+A threshold $\tau_0=0.8$ is commonly used to judge whether the discrimination level of an algorithm is acceptable or not \cite{FeldmanSIGKDD2015,ZafarICWWW17,mercat2016discrimination,gordaliza2019obtaining}.
+This fairness criterion can be straightforwardly extended to the outcome of an algorithm by using $\hat{Y}=g_{\theta}(X)$ instead of the true variable $Y$, and by making no hypothesis on the potentially discriminated group:

-A concern with the notion of statistical parity is that it does not take into account the false positive and false negative predictions, and more generally the prediction errors.
+A concern with the notion of statistical parity is that it implies that the decisions should be statistically the same for all subgroups of $S$, while in many situations, the end-user is more interested to detect whether the prediction algorithm has the same behavior for the observations out of each subgroup.
+In particular, the statistical parity does not take into account the false positive and false negative predictions, and more generally the prediction errors.
 As discussed in \cite{hardt2016equality}, the notions of equality of odds and opportunity additionally use the true predictions $Y$ and may then be more suitable than the statistical parity when a similar prediction accuracy (\textit{i.e.} $Acc = \mathbb{P}(\hat{Y}=Y)$) is desired in the subgroups $S=0$ and $S=1$.
-In the binary case, the classifier $g_{\theta}$ gives an equal opportunity with respect to the protective attribute $S$ when:

-which means that the true positive prediction rate is the same in $S=0$ and $S=1$.
-Equalized odds with respect to $S$ are also satisfied if

-which additionally means that the false positive prediction rate is the same $S=0$ and $S=1$.
-Reaching an exact equality between two empirical probabilities does not necessarily make sense in practice.
-The empirical probabilities of the equalized odds principle can then be denoted as follows:

-The predictions of a binary classifier will then be considered as fair if $O_{0,y}$ reasonably close to $O_{1,y}$, for the true outputs $y=0$ and $y=1$.
+We use the following notation to discuss these notions In the binary case, the classifier $g_{\theta}$ gives an \emph{equal opportunity} with respect to the protective attribute $S$ when $O_{0,1}$ equals $O_{1,1}$, which means that the true positive prediction rate is the same in $S=0$ and $S=1$.
+Equalized odds with respect to $S$ are also satisfied if $O_{0,0}$ is additionally equal to $O_{1,0}$, which means that the false positive prediction rate is also the same $S=0$ and $S=1$.
+As the exact equality between two empirical probabilities does not necessarily make sense in practice, the predictions of a binary classifier will be considered as fair if $O_{0,y}$ reasonably close to $O_{1,y}$, for the true outputs $y=0$ and $y=1$.